abougouffa/abougouffa/README.md

 ### Hi there 👋

-My name is _Abdelhak_ and I'm a R&D Engineer who mainly work on Robotics and Embedded Systems with a PhD. degree in Robotics from [Paris-Saclay University](https://www.universite-paris-saclay.fr/en).
+My name is _Abdelhak_ and I'm a R&D Engineer who mainly work on Robotics and Embedded Systems.
+I have a Master degree in Distributed Computing Systems from the [University of Boumerdes (Algeria)](https://www.univ-boumerdes.dz/) and a PhD. degree in Robotics from [Paris-Saclay University (France)](https://www.universite-paris-saclay.fr/en).

 My current research interests include: